area9innovation/fast/mini/readme.md

 	<args> <body> lambda	- push a lambda on the stack
 	<fn> <args>	call		- push a call on the stack

+	<id> type0				- push an named type on the stack
-	<int> inttype			- push an int-type on the stack
+	<type> <id> type1		- push an named type with one arg on the stack
 	<types> <return> fntype	- push a function type on the stack
 	<id> <types> typecall	- push a type call on the stack